-- (iv) an assessing authority specified in the legislative instrument as the assessing authority for the occupation must have assessed the applicant's skills as suitable for the occupation, on the basis of a type of assessment specified in the legislative instrument and within the period specified in the legislative instrument; or - (v) both of the following must apply: - (A) the applicant has made an arrangement with the assessing authority specified in the legislative instrument as the assessing authority for the occupation to assess the applicant's skills, on the basis of a type of assessment specified in the legislative instrument; - (B) the assessing authority has not completed the assessment. - (h) Paragraph (g) does not limit subclause 482.212(3) or (4) of Schedule 2. - (4) Subclasses: - 482 (Temporary Skill Shortage)
+- (iv) the relevant assessing authority for the occupation must have assessed the applicant's skills as suitable for that occupation within the period specified in the legislative instrument; or - (v) both of the following must apply:

+- (A) the applicant has made an arrangement with the relevant assessing authority for the occupation to assess the applicant's skills; - (B) the relevant assessing authority has not completed the assessment. - (h) Paragraph (g) does not limit subclause 482.221(2) or (3) or 482.231(2) or (3) of Schedule 2. - (4) Subclasses: